RedHatRanger/RHCE9Vagrant/rhce-practice-questions/09_hwreport_yml.md

 1) Create the "hwreport.yml" file:
 ```
 # NOTE: If you are unsure you can run "ansible-doc get_url" and search /EXAMPLES for Download foo.conf
-  AND "ansible-doc copy" for information and EXAMPLES for the copy command.
+# AND "ansible all -m setup > test" will get you the correct parameters you are looking for the replace: option.

-  AND "ansible all -m setup > test" will get you the correct parameters you are looking for the replace: option.
+# [student@control ansible]$ vim hwreport.yml

-[student@control ansible]$ vim hwreport.yml
+cat << EOF > hwreport.yml
 ---
 - name: Generate a hardware report
   hosts: all